greymatter-io/helm-charts/README.md

 ### Create Credentials

 A Grey Matter LDAP account is still required to pull the images from our Nexus server.
-Run the following command and provide answers when prompted
+Run the following command and provide answers when prompted.

 ```console
 make credentials